 The origin of the madeleine has many different versions.
 As is usually the case with recipes that date back to hundreds of years ago.
 One story tells the tale of a Madeleine Palmier who made this delicacy for a Polish king.
 Another tells a tale of a maid with the name of Madeleine who baked the cakes in a scallop shell.
 Given it that unique look.

 Baking your own

 Now to be honest I don’t really care where they come from, but I do know I love baking them.
 You can find metal baking pans and you can find silicon ones.
 I’ve tried both but like the metal ones better as the cakes brown a little bit better around the edges.
 When using the silicon they stay more blond.
 Which is still ok, but I love those little crunchy edges and that works best when baked in metal.
 I used this particular madeleine pan.

 When browsing the internet I saw a couple of times that the key to making good madeleines is using burned butter in the recipe.
 That is definitely an option but I’ve tried both with the burned butter and without.
 Not going the extra mile to brown the butter, didn’t really make a huge difference in the end result.
 So if you want to make them a little quicker, you can definitely make these without browning it.
 Just melt the butter, let it cool down somewhat and continue the process as outlined below.

 If you’re a lover of cookies, try these delicious red velvet cookies as well!

 - 170 gr unsalted butter

-- 2 tablespoons softened unsalted butter for greasing pan
+- 2 tbsp softened unsalted butter for greasing pan

 - 3/4 cups unbleached all-purpose flour